When people think of the island of Phuket, they tend to think of two things: the beach and the colourful nightlife of Patong.

-Your two main options are shopping malls and markets.
+Your main options are shopping malls and markets.
 The big name in malls is Jungceylon in Patong, which is home to over 200 retail outlets along with a bowling alley, gaming arcade and cinema complex.

 Phuket’s golden beaches are caressed by the warm waters of the Andaman Sea.

 The key to deciding which Phuket beachfront locale is right for you depends on what sort of holiday you want.
 Patong is party central (and you don’t want to be located too far away if you’ll be travelling into town regularly).
 Karon and Kata are great for families, while you can really get away from it all in Rawai and Nai Yang.